🜂 Opening

 Hagee has said it on tape.
 It is in the dispensationalist literature.
 The rapture sequence requires a final conflagration in the Middle East, the rebuilding of the Temple, and then, for those on the wrong side of the theological ledger, conversion or death.
 The passionate evangelical defence of Israel is not friendship.
 It is not solidarity.
 It is instrumentalisation.
 Jewish people and the Israeli state are props in a theological script written by people who believe they are doing God's work by accelerating the timeline toward events that end catastrophically for everyone who isn't a born-again Christian.

 I am not the only one saying this.
-George Galloway, lifelong political operator, direct regional connections, coming from a completely different ideological and religious tradition than mine, named it this week in terms that should make anyone paying attention stop cold.
+George Galloway, lifelong political operator, direct regional connections, coming from a completely different ideological and religious tradition than mine, named it on March 3, 2026 in terms that should make anyone paying attention stop cold.

 "You fools, you maniacs are racing, hurtling to bring about the end of the world based on a fake Bible that you wrote yourselves."